-In addition to VI server, it's also important to manage the NI Auth settings on the host pc an on the RIO device.
-NI Auth helps secure access to a device via MAX and the Web Configuration and Monitoring tool.
-If left unsecured, the Web-based Configuration and Monitoring tool allows one to access and edit files on a RIO device in addition to providing the ability to reboot the RIO device.
-Similarly, one can also use MAX to install or uninstall drivers from the RIO device and reboot the RIO device.
-For protection from unauthorized use of MAX and the NI Web-based Configuration and Monitoring tool, it's critical that you properly setup NI Auth settings.
+In addition to the VI server, it is also important to manage the security settings on the host pc and the connected RIO device.
+Security settings help secure access to a device via NI Measurement and Automation Explorer (MAX) and the Web Configuration and Monitoring tool.
+If your RIO device is unsecured, users can access and edit files on the device and reboot the device using the Web-based Configuration and Monitoring tool.
+Users can also install or uninstall drivers from an unsecured RIO device and reboot the device using MAX.
+It is critical to configure the Security settings of your system to prevent unauthorized use of MAX and the NI Web-base Configuration and Monitoring Tool.

 Note: To enable NI-Web Based Configuration and Monitoring on a RIO device, you must have NI Web-based Configuration and Monitoring and NI System Configuration network support installed to the device.

-The easiest way to access and set an NI Auth password is to rely on the Web-based Configuration and Monitoring interface.
-To reach the interface on the RIO device, open a web browser and navigate to http://<RIO_ip.addr>:3580 or http://<RIO_ip.addr>, where <RIO_ip.addr> is the IPv4 address of the RIO device.
-The second URL will work only if using LabVIEW Real-Time 2010 or later.
-To reach the interface on the host pc, open a web browser and navigate to http://<host_ip.addr>:3580 or http://localhost:3580, where <host_ip.addr> is the IPv4 address of the host pc.
+This document focuses on Linux RT devices and the default ports are 80 (HTTP), 443 (HTTPS).
+On Windows systems and some legacy RT targets the default ports are 3582 (HTTP) and 3581 (HTTPS).
+The easiest way to access and set a password is to use the Web-based Configuration and Monitoring interface.
+To reach the interface on the RIO device, open a web browser and navigate to http://<address>:<port> or http://<address>, where <address> is the IPv4 address or the host name of the RIO device.
+To reach the interface on the host PC, open a web browser and navigate to http://<address>:<port> or http://localhost:<port>, where <address> is the IPv4 address of the host PC.

 Figure 5: The NI Web-based Configuration and Monitoring interface to a RIO device

-Once you have accessed the Web-based Configuration and Monitoring interface, select Login from the blue banner at the top.
-You will then be presented with a prompt to enter the user name and password.
-The default user name is "admin" and the default password is simply blank.
+Once you have accessed the Web-based Configuration and Monitoring interface, select the gear icon at the top right, then the security option from the drop down menu.
+Login from the green banner at the top.
+You will be presented with a prompt to enter the user name and password.
+The default user name is "admin" and the default password is blank.

-After logging in using the default credentials, select the lock and key icon from the banner on the left edge of the Web-based Configuration and Monitoring interface to access the security configuration page.
-Refer to Figure 6 for the icon.
-You can use the security configuration page to configure NI Auth settings on the host pc and RIO device.
-The first step is to change the default password for the admin account to something other than a blank password to prevent attackers from gaining easy access.
+After logging in using the default credentials, you will see the Users page.
+Change the default password for the admin account to something other than a blank password to prevent unauthorized users from gaining access.
 You can then create other user accounts and organize user accounts into groups.
-You have the ability to set permissions on a user and/or group basis.
-Ultimately, you want to use NI Auth to limit each user's ability to use the Web-based Configuration and Monitoring Tool to the specific activities that each user/group is responsible for.
+You can set permissions on a user and/or group basis.
+Ultimately, you want to use security settings to limit user and group access to the Web-based Configuration and Monitoring Tool based on their needs and responsibilities.